adfinis/virtesk/doc/amoothei-infrastructure-server.rst

 Network boot
 ------------

-legacy bios versus UEFI
+Legacy bios versus UEFI
 ~~~~~~~~~~~~~~~~~~~~~~~

-| This guide has only been tested with legacy bios.
-UEFI Thinclients
-  should work fine
-| as long as the compatibility mode / legacy mode of UEFI is used.
+This guide has only been tested with legacy bios.
+UEFI Thinclients should work fine as long as the compatibility mode / legacy mode of UEFI is used. |br|
 EFI installation of TCs has not been implemented and is not supported.
 This feature could be engineered, but so far there hasn't been any need
 for it.